Jerk chicken, peas and rice, and slaw from Hole in the Wall Restaurant.

 As a tropical archipelago nation, seafood of course was and still is the center of many of our authentic dishes.

 Fish, including grouper, snapper, jacks and tunas are some of the top catches, and would be pan-poached, fried, and made into stews.

 The spiny lobster was appreciated just as much in the past as it is today.
 In the past and in northern regions, the red lobsters of the colder Atlantic water were considered to be undesirable seafood, and were thus collected by the poor.
-In the tropical Atlantic islands, there isn’t evidence of such a preference, perhaps because lobsters offered a welcome change from fish centric diet.
+In the tropical Atlantic islands, there isn’t evidence of such a preference, perhaps because lobsters offered a welcome change from a fish centric diet.

-Due to the limited fresh water and soil in the Turks and Caicos, it’s always been difficult to raise crops here.
+Due to the limited fresh water and soil in the Turks and Caicos, it has always been difficult to raise crops here.
 Several varieties of drought and pest resistant plants such as types of maize, okra, beans, squash, papaya and plantains saw greater success and were the favored choices.